The Complete Simple Guide to English Tenses with Infographics

 • Will you have been resting long enough when I arrive?
 I will feel guilty if you are still tired when we go out together.

-When do I use Conditional 0? (if/when +present simple, present simple).
+When Do I Use Conditional 0? (if/when +present simple, present simple).

 1. Conditional 0 describes facts in the real world.
 These are this that are usually or always true.
 You can use conditional 0 to describe the outcome or result of an action.
 This can be written using ‘if’ or ‘when’.
 You can start the conditional 0 with the action or result.
 Conditional 0 is written using the present simple tense.